 Option 1.
 Sodium Chloride Rock Salt

 Rock salt is a natural mineral form of table salt (not that you want to try eating it).
-It’s the most common deicer used in the US and also the cheapest, and works by turning regular ice and snow water into salt water, which has a lower freezing point.
+It’s the most common deicer used in the US and is also the cheapest.
+Rock salt works by turning regular ice and snow water into salt water, which has a lower freezing point.

-While cheap and effective, salt has drawbacks.
-It only works at temperatures above 17 degrees Fahrenheit or so, it tracks inside on your shoes and can stain floor mats inside your home or vehicle, and it can corrode concrete sidewalks or poison vegetation and pets.
+While cheap and effective, salt has drawbacks as it only works at temperatures above 17 degrees Fahrenheit or so.
+It can also track inside on your shoes and could stain floor mats inside your home or vehicle.

 Option 2.
 Blended Ice Melt